 Reevaluate expenses such as cell phone plans, housing expenses, and transportation costs.

 Instead of cutting down on your expenses, another option to consider (separate from, or in combination with, making cuts) is to brainstorm ways to bring in more income.
 A spending diary really comes in handy to record each expense and pinpoint areas in which you could cut back.
-There are also several mobile applications and software programs (such as Mint or Acorns) to help you keep track of your expenses and income.
+There are also several mobile applications and software programs to help you keep track of your expenses and income.
 Keep track and direct your spending habits; try not to let your habits direct you!

 Managing Your Budget